maiaszymczak/inception/USER_DOC.md

 - **Username**: Value of `WP_ADMIN_USER`
 - **Password**: Value of `WP_ADMIN_PASSWORD`

-From the admin panel, you can:
-- Create and edit posts/pages
-- Manage users
-- Install themes and plugins
-- Configure site settings
-- View site analytics

 ## Managing Credentials

 ### Credential Storage Location

 All credentials are stored in the `.env` file located at `srcs/.env`.

-**⚠️ Security Warning**: Never commit the `.env` file to version control.
-It contains sensitive information.

-### Credentials Overview

-The following credentials are configured in your `.env` file:

 #### Database Credentials
 - `MYSQL_ROOT_PASSWORD`: MariaDB root password (administrative access)